fideoman/matrix-toolkits-java/README.md

 This project was originally written by Bjørn-Ove Heimsund, who has taken a step back due to other commitments.
 The original project [matrix-toolkits-java](https://github.com/fommil/matrix-toolkits-java) is maintained by Samuel Halliday.
+As Samuel Halliday archived the project, it was forked by Andreas Solti to incorporate the sparse eigenvalue solver ApackGen for general matrices.

 Installation
 ============